|SKUNK||CONTACT: CITY OF ALBUQUERQUE 311 or URBAN BIOLOGY DIVISION 452-5300

 Skunks are a common and widespread wildlife species in Albuquerque.
 Seeing or smelling a skunk does not mean you have a skunk problem.
 Most sightings do not require any action.
 Enjoy wildlife at a distance.
 Take steps to discourage the animals from visiting your property.

 If you suspect the skunk may be injured or sick, report it to the City.More information about skunks in Albuquerque can be found here.

 If you have a skunk on your property the City of Albuquerque can assist with providing information about discouraging and excluding skunks from your property.
-A site inspection may be scheduled to determine the extent of the skunk issue, and to identify steps for resolving it.
+A site inspection may be scheduled to determine the extent of the skunk issue and to identify steps for resolving it.
 Skunk issues can often be resolved without trapping animals.

 The City of Albuquerque does not pick up trapped skunks.
 If you have captured a skunk and would like it removed, private pest control specializing in wildlife management should be contacted for assistance.

 If you have accidentally trapped a skunk, and would like assistance with ON-SITE release, the City of Albuquerque Urban Biology Division can be contacted for assistance.
 Skunks are NOT relocated.

 While often recommended, tomato juice and vinegar are not effective.
 Use the following recipe to successfully neutralize skunk odor:

 - Combine 1 quart of 3% hydrogen peroxide, 1/4 cup baking soda, and 1 teaspoon liquid dish detergent.

 The mixture must be used quickly after mixing and will not work if stored for any length of time.